DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

 - All of these interactions are mandatory, so it is very important to not make them too long.

 ### Entering a Standard Enemy Room for the First Time
-Upon loading into the first standard room of the run, a quick interaction should play out explaining that there is imminent danger.
-After this, the player walks deeper into the room
+- Condition: Upon loading into the first standard room of the run (so, any room after the beginning room(s) of the game)
+- Description: A quick interaction should play out explaining that there is imminent danger.
+After this, the player regains control, walks deeper into the room, and fights enemies.

+###